 Any tables and chairs set up by the party making the reservation shall be broken down and put away by the same party.
 Floors shall be swept, kitchenette counters and sink wiped down, and trash removed by same party.
 The general library area (collection, children’s area, restrooms, coffee area) is also under responsibility of the reservation party, and should be left in the same condition it was found.

 Library programs and activities will take priority over outside organizations and groups.

 Neither the library nor their employees are liable for any claims arising out of the use of the room.

 No smoking or alcoholic beverages are permitted.

-Books, magazines and audio-books shall be checked out for a two-week period.
-Material may be renewed twice either at the circulation desk, by telephone, or by an Internet connection.
+Books, magazines, baking equipment, and audio-books shall be checked out for a two-week period.
+Material may be renewed twice either at the circulation desk, by telephone, or on our website.

 Reference materials are not checked out unless the Director authorizes approval.

 A copy machine is available for patron use.
-All copies are $.25 per a copy.
+All black and white copies are $.25 per a copy.
+All color copies are $.50 per copy.
 This charge is applicable even if the patron uses his/her own paper, as the toner is quite expensive.
 Patrons are responsible for complying with the copyright law.

 Faxing is available.
 Faxes are $1.00 a page.
 Fax cover sheets are available for $.25 a piece at the front desk.